 One of the best shoe brands out there I found making minimalist hiking shoes was Lems.
 Lems started by making barefoot running and hiking shoes, and has expanded its line to include minimalist hiking shoes with a bit more padding and traction.
 Lems recently released a new shoe called the Mesa in their line of mountain-to-town hiking shoes.
 I was excited to try them out and share my review with you here!

 Note: This post contains affiliate links.
 This means if you click on one of them, we may receive a small commission at no additional cost to you.
 For more information, read our full disclosure.
-I was provided this pair of shoes by Lems in exchange for my review.
-I’ve been interested in trying out a pair of Lems shoes for some time now because of their great reviews, and I’m sharing my personal opinion based on my experience here.

 There were five things I wanted my new pair of minimalist hiking shoes to be: comfortable, lightweight, durable, a simple, clean design, and versatile.